Davidslv/davidslv.github.com/_posts/2026-06-02-testing-strategy-modular-rails.markdown

 date:   2026-06-02
 series: engineers-notebook
 series_order: 6
+description: "How a modular Rails test suite runs in 4 minutes instead of 40: per-engine unit tests, dummy apps, contract tests for boundaries, selective execution, and a CI flow that scales as you grow."
+image: /img/modular-rails-cover.png
 ---

 *This is an adapted excerpt from Chapter 13 of [Modular Rails: Architecture for the Long Game](/modular-rails/), my book on building maintainable Ruby on Rails applications using Rails Engines.*